12dash/DocQA/README.md

 # DocQA - Documentation Question Answering System
 A production-ready **Retrieval-Augmented Generation (RAG)** system for querying documents using LLM.

+[Website](https://12dash.github.io/DocQA/) : Has example notebook, functional requirement and the example API calls to the RAG pipeline.

 ## Overview

 DocQA is organized as a **monorepo** with two main components.
 It uses: